U.S. drugmakers cheer 'speed lane' for breakthrough therapies

 J&J's ibrutinib, which it is developing with Pharmacyclics Inc, would be the first in a class of oral medicines that block a protein known as Bruton's tyrosine kinase.
 It is being developed for patients with chronic lymphocytic leukemia/small lymphocytic lymphoma and for patients with mantle cell lymphoma, both cancers of the blood.

-Dr. Jeffrey Leiden, the chief executive of Vertex Pharmaceuticals Inc, who also spoke at the briefing and whose cystic fibrosis drug Kalydeco was given the designation after approval, said his company's experience working with the FDA was dramatically different from the normal drug approval process.
+Dr. Jeffrey Leiden, the chief executive of Vertex Pharmaceuticals Inc, who also spoke at the briefing and whose cystic fibrosis drug Kalydeco was approved under the designation, said his company's experience working with the FDA was dramatically different from the normal drug approval process.

 Under breakthrough designation, he said, "everything is on the table" for discussion in order to move the process along as quickly as possible.
 Communications that might typically take weeks and months, under the breakthrough pathway take minutes.